ofallonlabs/saeedmirshekari/_src/blog/saeeds-world-through-data-did-the-world-sell-lots-of-arms-to-iraq-during-the-iran-iraq-war-in-80s-yes-but-also-to-iran.md

   series of blogs I'll share my most interesting findings for the most interesting questions I have asked.
 I use Python and pandas to look at real-world public data to find an answer."
-meta_title: Did The World Sell Lots of Arms to Iraq During the Iran-Iraq War in 80's?
-Yes, but so do to Iran.
+meta_title: "Saeed's World Through Data: Iran-Iraq Arm Imports"
 meta_description: "World Through Data Science: One Question at A Time!
 In these series of blogs I'll share my most interesting findings for the most interesting questions I have asked.
 I use Python and pandas to look at